jayenliao/DL-image-classification/README.md

 ## Folders

-- `./images/` contains raw image files.
+- `./images/` should contain raw image files (please go to download and put them with subfolders here).

 - `./data/` contains .txt files of image lists and .npy files of extracted feature matrices.